 Late-season berries are the bread and butter for many New York farmers.
 But an invasive species is taking a bite out of their crop and bottom line.

-In this edition of Furry Friend Finder, CBS 2’s Diane Macedo and Vanessa Murdock introduce us to Damian and Bethany, who are looking for homes.
+In this edition of “Furry Friend Finder,” CBS 2’s Vanessa Murdock and Andrea Grymes introduce us to Leonardo and Angelina, who are looking for homes.

 “The report that we were given is that a cleaning solution was made up at the daycare yesterday with a small amount of bleach mixed into a bottle of water,” said Michael Bessette, Chairman of Emergency Medicine at Jersey City Medical Center, said.

 Parking in New York City can be a nightmare, which is why so many are willing to fork over their hard-earned cash to avoid the hassle.